 July 11, 2018

-Polycarbonate — One form of plastic called polycarbonate is much lighter than glass, and more resistant to scratches.
+One form of plastic called polycarbonate is much lighter than glass and more resistant to scratches.
 These benefits lead many ophthalmologists to recommend this material for children’s glasses and sports eyewear.

-Trivex — Trivex is even lighter and stronger than polycarbonate, plus it allows for clearer vision and less distortion for many wearers.
-Additionally, this material helps protect your eyes from the sun by blocking both UVA and UVB rays.
+Trivex is even lighter and stronger than polycarbonate.
+This material allows for clearer vision and less distortion for many wearers.
+Additionally, this material helps protect your eyes from the sun by blocking UVA and UVB rays.

-Standard Plastic — Standard plastic is a popular option for people who want a lighter, more durable lens material than glass, but need a cost-effective option than composite materials such as polycarbonate and Trivex.
-You can also opt for Mid-Index Plastic and High-Index Plastic, which are progressively thinner and more lightweight than standard plastic, but still less expensive than composite materials.
-High-index plastic is generally used by people who have stronger prescriptions but want more options for their frames which thicker standard plastic would not accommodate.
+Standard plastic is a popular option for people who want a lighter, more durable lens material than glass but need a more affordable option opposed to composite materials such as polycarbonate and Trivex.
+You can also opt for Mid-Index Plastic and High-Index Plastic, which are progressively thinner and more lightweight than standard plastic; However still less expensive than composite materials.
+High-index plastic is generally used by people who have stronger prescriptions but want more options for their frames which thicker standard plastic do not accommodate.

-High-Definition — These lenses are sometimes known as HD or digital lenses and are often considered the biggest improvement of the century for eyewear.
-These lenses are digitally customized for your exact prescription needs, and wearers report being able to adjust faster to the lenses and see a wider field of vision than with previous materials they have tried.
+These lenses are sometimes known as HD or digital lenses and are often considered the biggest improvement of modern eyewear.
+HD lenses are digitally customized for your exact prescription needs, and wearers report being able to adjust faster to the lenses and see a wider field of vision than with previous materials they have tried.

-With EyeQue you can find the measurements you need to order your eyeglasses.
+With EyeQue you can find the measurements you need to order eyeglasses online.
 Click here to learn about how you can order your next pair of glasses.

 Test your vision from home and order eyeglasses online with the results.Learn more